-A course of action requires support from a majority of the members who attend the meeting, if there is quorum.
+A course of action requires support from a majority of the members who attend the meeting.
 If the number of votes for and against a proposal are equal, the Chair to the meeting has a casting vote.

-Decisions of the RCP shall not contravene EYG.
+Decisions of the RCP shall not contravene EYG Policies or Procedures.
 Any disagreements should be referred to the EY UK LLP Board.

-8. Frequency of Meetings
+8. Frequency of meetings

 Meetings are at the discretion of the Chair and will be held ad-hoc as topics arise that require RCP decisionmaking.

-9. Agenda, Minutes, and Decision Papers
+9. Agenda, minutes and decision papers

-Subject to 6 above, it is the intention that a pack will be sent to members in advance of a RCP meeting.
+It is the intention that a pack will be sent to members in advance of an RCP meeting.
 This pack will include the following:

-- Agenda for upcoming meeting;
+- Agenda for the upcoming meeting

-- Decision papers; and
+- Decision papers

 - Any other documents/information to be considered at the meeting.